Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Example: Firing particle cannon (8 heat) and moving 25-27G (5 heat) with destroyed heat management in one turn (13 heat total) causes explosion

 #### 2. Movement Phase
-- Ships move in initiative order, roll for initiative each turn
 - Player with high initiative moves one ship first, then the player with low initiative moves
 - Repeat until all ships have moved